-The above images indicates how rapidly tram tracks can be diverted whilst services are maintained or diverted.
+The above images indicates how rapidly tram tracks can be diverted whilst services are maintained or moved.

-“Kletterweiche” are a form of temporary tracks laid on the surface of the road to effect a diversion.
+“Kletterweiche” are a form of temporary tracks laid on the surface of the road to effect a diversion if large excavations for utility work is required.
+See images below from Wroclaw Poland 2015:

 WORD VERSION OF ABOVE LETTER